Jump ahead to:

 Validation steps are like content steps in that they require at least one Quality User approver and have a content tab with a text editor.
 But they are unique from content steps in a couple of ways.

 First, every event must have one validation step and it must be completed after all previous steps have been approved.
 All other event steps can be completed in any order.
-Second, validation steps may have time delay.
+Second, validation steps may have an optional time delay.
 The validation step time delay is intended to prevent users from sending the final step for approval before a specified timeframe (in days) passes.
 This allows end-users to successfully verify the effectiveness of any actions taken, where required.
-The time delay begins when the event is created, and is specified on the event template and cannot be modified for individual events.

 Although the validation step must be COMPLETED last, event owners can still create draft versions and save as their event investigation and resolution progresses.
 Below is an image of a validation step with an initial draft (version 0.1).